The Battle at Lake Changjin II

-The Battle at Lake Changjin II, also known as Water Gate Bridge, is a 2022 Chinese war film co-directed and co-produced by Chen Kaige, Tsui Hark and Dante Lam, written by Lan Xiaolong and Huang Jianxin, and starring Wu Jing and Jackson Yee.
-It was commissioned by the propaganda department of the Chinese Communist Party as part of its 100th anniversary.
+The Battle at Lake Changjin II (released in the United Kingdom as The Battle at Water Gate Bridge), is a 2022 war drama film co-produced and co-directed by Chen Kaige, Tsui Hark and Dante Lam, written by Lan Xiaolong and Huang Jianxin, and starring Wu Jing and Jackson Yee.
+It was produced by the Bona Film Group in light of the 100th anniversary of the Chinese Communist Party.
 The film is the sequel to The Battle at Lake Changjin (2021).
 It is a fictionalized retelling of the fighting at Funchilin Pass during the Battle of Chosin Reservoir against American forces in the Korean War.

-The film was released on 1 February 2022 (Chinese New Year) and grossed $626 million in China, making it the ninth-highest-grossing film of 2022.
+The film was released on 1 February 2022 (Chinese New Year) and grossed over $626 million in China, making it the ninth-highest-grossing film of 2022.

 Plot

 The file opens with a recap of scenes from The Battle at Lake Changjin, introducing the main characters from that film and their earlier actions.
 After fighting at Sinhung-ni, the Chinese People's Volunteer Army 7th Company arrives at a location 12km from Hagaru-ri where it meets elements of the 20th Corps and the artillery battalion commanded by Commander Yang, preparing to attack the airfield and American 1st Marine Division supply base at Hagaru-ri.
-The PVA units drive captured American vehicles and use captured equipment.

 The film jumps to the Sea of Japan where Douglas A-1 Skyraiders launch from U.S. aircraft carriers to attack PVA units advancing on Hagaru-ri from nine directions.
 The 7th Company is then strafed by United States Navy Vought F4U Corsairs, but they move on to a different target inflicting no casualties.
 7th Company commander Wu Qianli realises the planes intend to attack the artillery battalion and moves his men forward.
 The scene then shifts to the artillery battalion column advancing in captured U.S. trucks towing artillery pieces which is then attacked by the Corsairs inflicting "maximum damage" on the column, destroying all the guns.
 The 7th Company arrives on the scene, Yang tells Qianli that all his captured guns have been destroyed, Qianli hands Yang a pistol and tells the 7th Company to go capture more guns 1.5km away.
 Yang then rallies his men to also go capture more guns.

 The scene then shifts to the U.S. perimeter at Hagaru-ri which is besieged by PVA forces.
 PVA soldiers thrown themselves onto a barbed wire fence so that their comrades can run over their backs to attack U.S. positions.
 PVA forces, including the 7th Company and the artillery battalion overrun the U.S. defenders, killing many of them.
-Ping He uses a Bazooka to destroy a U.S. machine gun position and the U.S. flag is blown into the sky.
+Ping He uses a bazooka to destroy a U.S. machine gun position.
 The artillery battalion then turns the captured artillery around to begin shelling the Hagaru-ri airfield.
-Qianli reclaims his pistol from Yang and then moves his unit forward to attack the airfield.
+Qianli reclaims his pistol from Yang and moves his unit forward to attack the airfield.